-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the SPI functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the PWM functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

 4.9.
 Pin Counter

 There are 6 Pin Counter channels available to be configured by the user, used to count incoming pulses with the ability to call a user function on overflow.
 The Pin Counter function is available for use in a variety of modes.